Mike Sullivan (Wyoming politician): Social

-Sullivan is opposed to abortion rights.
-In 1977, the Natrona County Memorial Hospital board voted two to two, with Sullivan against, tied on whether to allow non-therapeutic abortions, an abortion that is not performed as a result of threat to the mother's life, incest, or rape, in the hospital.
+Sullivan is opposed to abortion.
+In 1977, the Natrona County Memorial Hospital board voted two to two, with Sullivan against, on whether to allow non-therapeutic abortions in the hospital.
 Bill Muller broke the tie by voting to allow non-therapeutic abortions.
 Brown stated that Sullivan was against a constitutional amendment prohibiting abortions and that he would not support legislation that would prevent abortions.
 The National Organization for Women rated him as anti-choice during the 1990 election.
-During the 1994 elections he opposed a ballot initiative that would ban abortions, except to save the mother's life or in the cases of rape or incest, and would punish physicians who perform abortions with up to fourteen years in prison.
+During the 1994 elections he opposed a ballot initiative that would ban abortion in Wyoming, except to save the mother's life or in the cases of rape or incest, and would punish physicians who perform abortions with up to fourteen years in prison.

 On September 16, 1986, Sullivan stated that he would not require general drug testing of state employees.
-On October 7, he stated that whether or not children with AIDS should be allowed to attend school should be decided by experts.
-He opposed legislation that would prohibit children with AIDS from attending school.
+He opposed legislation that would prohibit children with AIDS from attending school and said that experts should make decisions about individual cases.
 In 1987, he vetoed legislation which would have repealed a 1985 law requiring rubella tests and Rh factor tests for marriage licenses.
 Alan Simpson, Sullivan, Thomas, and Wallop questioned the effects of asbestos with Sullivan also stating that the cost of removing asbestos from schools would be expensive.